 - CDC: Lost and found items are displayed at the front desk. - SAC/SB/P&OS: Lost and found items are stored for approximately one month and then displayed for a week.
-If these items are not claimed after this week, they are either discarded or donated. - MST/CYSFP: When lost and found items begin to build up too much, MST/CYSFP will alert children/youth at least a month in advance and then donate any unclaimed clothes to a clothing donation center. - SKIES: Lost and found items will be stored in the SKIES box at the Lee Area CYS Facility front desk. - All programs: More important items (keys, wallets, glasses, IDs) will be locked in each building's safe whenever possible and kept indefinitely with frequent attempts to contact the owner (if the owner is known with current contact information).
+If these items are not claimed after this week, they are either discarded or donated. - MST/CYSFP: When lost and found items begin to build up too much, MST/CYSFP will alert children/youth at least a month in advance and then donate any unclaimed clothes to a clothing donation center. - All programs: More important items (keys, wallets, glasses, IDs) will be locked in each building's safe whenever possible and kept indefinitely with frequent attempts to contact the owner (if the owner is known with current contact information).

 CHAPTER 4: PAYMENTS AND REFUNDS